Wolf 1069

 Wolf 1069 is a red dwarf star located 31.2 ly away from the Solar System in the constellation of Cygnus.
 The star has 17% the mass and 18% the radius of the Sun, a temperature of 3158 K, and a slow rotation period of 150–170 days.
-It hosts one known exoplanet.
+It hosts one known exoplanet called Wolf 1069 b which could possibly sustain life.

 Planetary system

 A planetary companion to Wolf 1069 was discovered in 2023 via radial velocity.
 It has a minimum mass close to that of Earth and orbits within the habitable zone of its star, with an orbital period of 15 days.
 This planet does not transit its host star.
 Observations have ruled out any additional planets greater than one Earth mass with orbital periods of less than 10 days.

-As of its discovery, Wolf 1069 b is the sixth-closest known Earth-mass planet within the conservatively-defined habitable zone, after Proxima Centauri b, Gliese 1061 d, Teegarden's Star c, and Gliese 1002 b & c.
+As of its discovery, Wolf 1069 b is the sixth-closest known Earth-mass planet within the conservatively defined habitable zone, after Proxima Centauri b, GJ 1061 d, Teegarden's Star c, and GJ 1002 b & c.